wkennedy3125/RepData_PeerAssessment1/PA1_template.md

 ##    interval   mean
 ## 1:      835 206.17
 ```
-## Imputing missing values
+### Imputing missing values

 Imputing missing values is a tricky but important task.
 Using listwise deletion is known to be more biased than other methods.
 On the other hand, more complex methods will be less biased than replacing with means or medians.
-For this exercise, the task seems to be an exercise in looking at and thinking about the data and less about using tools for missing data.
-Based on this thinking, and based on the output below, it at first seemed using the median might be best.
-After trying each though, the mean may be the less biased choice.
-I need to look into this further.
-So in the end, I am using the mean to impute the missing values.
-Both are shown below.
+For this exercise, I am using the mean to impute the missing values, but, first, I compared both mean and medium values below.

 Number missing: